FujiwaraTakuya/Fujis-Endosoma/Deepwoken RP-Combat Concept.md

 # Stats
 The Stats that affect gameplay are listed as such:
-- Strength
+- Strength - Your Carry Weight, throw-distance, Posture Damage against Blockers & Unflinching, and ability to deal with Strength-based tasks.
-- Fortitude
+- Fortitude - Extra HP, Damage Resistances, and ability to with Fortitude-based Tasks
-- Agility
+- Agility - Parkour ability, Outside and Inside-Combat Movement, Posture Damage against Unflinching and Parrying Against, and ability to deal with Agility-based tasks.
-- Intelligence
+- Intelligence - Enhance Elemental and Intelligence Mantras, Ether increase, enables item/equipment Crafting
-- Willpower
+- Willpower - Enhance Elemental and Willpower Mantras, Ether increase, and Enchanting Items.
-- Charisma
+- Charisma - Enhance Elemental and Charisma Mantras, Ether increase, and Charisma effects and manipulation.

-- Heavy Weapon Proficiency
+- Heavy Weapon Proficiency - Heavy Weapon wielding skill and Talents
-- Medium Weapon Proficiency
+- Medium Weapon Proficiency - Medium Weapon wielding skill and Talents
-- Light Weapon Proficiency
+- Light Weapon Proficiency - Light Weapon wielding Skill and Talents

 **Strength** - All players/humanoid creatures start with a Max Carry Capacity of 25 items of objects weighing up to 3.04kg/6.61lbs each and can throw objects only up to 15ft.